 Review the API’s Known Issues.

 Get help from the Akamai developer community and provide feedback.
 You can also contact your Akamai representative for support.
 We want to hear from you!

 The security token you use to form a custom domain for the request, as discussed in API Identity Model, keys to your account.
 The entire URL for the GET request will look something like this:

 Once you have a custom domain that is keyed to your account, you can gather other prerequisite data from the API: the relevant contract and group to access other PAPI objects, and a product to create new ones.
-See the Resources section for PAPI’s full range of capabilities.
+See the API Summary for PAPI’s full range of capabilities.